Chapter 8. Collections and Enumerators

 Most collection interfaces are dual interfaces.
 An

--based interface is required for some convenient language-mapping features that I discuss later.Most collection interfaces have a read-only
+IDispatch-based interface is required for some convenient language-mapping features that I discuss later.Most collection interfaces have a read-only

-property that provides a count of the current elements in the collection.
+Countproperty that provides a count of the current elements in the collection.
 Not all collections can calculate a reliable count, however.
 Examples include a collection of all prime numbers and a collection of rows from a database query that hasn’t yet been completed.Most collection interfaces have a read-only

-.
+Itemproperty for random access to a specific element.
+The first parameter is the index of the element to access, which I’ve shown as along.
+It’s also common for this to be aVARIANTso that a number index or a string name can be used.
+If the index is a number, it is often 1-based, but the creator of the container can choose any indexing scheme desired.
+Furthermore, theItemproperty should be given the standard DISPIDDISPID_VALUE.
 This marks the property as the “default” property, which certain language mappings use to provide more convenient access.
 I show you how this works later.An interface is a collection interface when it exposes an enumerator via the read-only property

 None of the methods specified earlier is actually required; you need to add only the methods you expect to support.
 However, it’s highly recommended to have all three.
 Without them, you’ve got a container with inaccessible contents, and you can’t even tell how many things are trapped in there.